abarrows/resume/index.md

 - **Planned and succeeded in transforming the department's front-end tech stack** from an outdated Ruby on Rails ecosystem full of high risk vulnerabilities to a modern, scalable architecture with React, Next.js, and other competitive technologies.
-- **Initiated and led the adoption of the Atlassian suite (Jira, Confluence, Bitbucket)**, streamlining task management by building highly customized workflows for our engineers and stakeholders.
-This effort drove huge improvements in efficiency and productivity.
+- Initiated and led the adoption of Atlassian suite (Jira, Confluence, Bitbucket) on an enterprise level, streamlining task management by building highly customized workflows for each team.
+This effort drove huge improvements in efficiency and prioritization.
+- Achieved enhanced security and efficiency by orchestrating the migration of over 400 repositories to GitHub while fostering collaboration of best practices amongst technical leads.
-- **Reduced maintenance and technical debt effort by 70% across all consumer facing products.** Proposed to senior leadership and coached my peer technical leads on the adoption of several maintenance strategies using tools like Smart Plug-in Manager, Dependabot, template syncing, and other dependency automations.
+- Reduced maintenance and technical debt effort by 70% across consumer facing products by encouraging peer technical leads to adopt competitive maintenance strategies and tools.
-- **Reduced UX team and front-end rework by 60%** through embracing component libraries and unified design tokens while collaborating with UX designers and front-end engineers.
-- **Served a crucial role in the education and facilitating the adoption of advanced front-end strategies, thereby enhancing our digital market success.**
-  This included implementing responsive design, A/B testing, SEO, style guides, web-accessibility, deployment checklists, web performance audits among other leading industry standards in our development process.

-#### Web Designer (03/2012 - 01/2017)
+#### Web Designer (03/2011 - 01/2017)

-- **Planned and executed the front-end architecture for our syndication service *GoContent*** Architected web service which operated for almost a decade.
-Embedding syndicated comics, games, and text articles within enterprise level clients' websites like USAToday.com, WashingtonPost.com and New York Times reaching 4.5 million users per month.
+- Architected and led development of syndication service responsible for generating 4.5 million monthly user impressions for enterprise level website clients like USAToday.com, WashingtonPost.com and New York Times.
-- **Planned, designed, and coded most successful digital retention campaign in AMU's history** With little assistance; yielding
-  19,000 new premium users with a conversion rate of 7.2%.
+- Researched business reviews, designed, and coded most successful digital retention campaign in AMU's history with little assistance but a lot of creativity; 19,000 new premium user with a conversion rate of 7.2%.
-- **Co-developed the award-winning GoComics mobile app** which maintained a 4.4 app rating while active with tens of thousands of subscribers. *Entertainment Weekly* featured the mobile app on the "Must Have" list in May 2013.
-- **Served as the Product Owner and lead engineer during a redesign of Uexpress.com.** Introduced a global article tagging system, related content system, and successfully added an entire catalog of over 80 columnists; like Dear Abby and Miss Manners.
+- Directly contributed to new benchmark of reaching nearly one billion page views while playing key role in decision making for GoComics.com and related products.
-- **Led and coordinated over 6k successful production releases by personally totalling 26,000 contributions.** This effort improved and supported a massive ecosystem of web applications and services with over three million lines of proprietary code.
+- Led and facilitated over 6k successful production releases while personally totaling 26,000 contributions supporting our enterprise of products and services.
-- Played a pivotal role in building dozens of web applications and services for the digital product *GoComics*.
-  Contributed to a steady climb above benchmark growth and **reaching nearly one billion page views in 2013** - almost 10% higher than the previous year.

 #### Flash Developer (03/2010 - 02/2012)